The Bureau of Investigative Journalism: Deaths in police custody

 An investigation in collaboration with The Independent found that the number of people who had died after being forcibly restrained whilst in police custody was higher than official figures showed.
 This was due to the exclusion of anyone who had died following restraint but had not at that point been formally arrested.
 The Bureau also reported their findings with the BBC in an episode of File on 4.

 The story won an Amnesty International Media Award.

 Iraq war logs

 The Iraq war logs were 391,832 classified United States Army field reports leaked to WikiLeaks, which shared them with a number of news organisations, including the Bureau, before publishing them online in their entirety.
 The Bureau worked with Al Jazeera and Channel 4 to analyse the documents which detail torture, summary executions, and war crimes carried out by US forces.

 The Bureau's reporting received an Amnesty International Media Award.

 Russia Report

 In 2019, the Bureau of Investigative Journalism started a crowdfunding exercise to raise funds for legal action to force the British government to release the "Russia Report" detailing the Intelligence and Security Committee's investigation into Russian interference in the 2016 Brexit referendum.

+Cyprus Confidential

+In November 2023, the Bureau of Investigative Journalism joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
+Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.